LogtalkDotOrg/logtalk3/manuals/sources/userman/inheritance.rst

 support for software composition using :ref:`categories_categories`.

 Nevertheless, Logtalk supports multi-inheritance by enabling an object to extend, instantiate, or specialize more than one object.
-The current Logtalk release provides a predicate directive, :ref:`directives_alias_2`, which may be used to solve some multi-inheritance conflicts.
-Lastly, it should be noted that the multi-inheritance support does not affect performance when we use single-inheritance.
+The :ref:`directives_alias_2` predicate directive can always be used to solve multi-inheritance conflicts.
+It should also be noted that the multi-inheritance support does not affect performance when we use single-inheritance.